-State-owned vehicles used for instructional purposes are covered by liability insurance handled by the State Department of Insurance.
-Liability insurance for other college-owned vehicles are covered by contracts with private insurance companies.
+Liability insurance for college-owned vehicles are covered by contracts with private insurance companies.

 The College is protected for losses from employee dishonesty and computer fraud for employees paid in whole or in part from State funds.
 The blanket honesty bond is with a private insurance company and is handled by the North Carolina Department of Insurance with coverage of \$5,000,000 per occurrence and a \$50,000 deductible.
-Losses from County and Institutional Fund paid employees are covered by contracts with private insurance companies.
+The honesty bond for other employees is covered by contracts with private insurance companies.